 Wake up to the sound of your alarm in the sleeper in the cab of your truck.
 Your mattress will be approximately the size of a twin mattress—about 3′ wide by 6′ 1/2″ long.
 Most over the road drivers park at truck stops or rest areas for easy access to restrooms, showers, food, and coffee.
 After waking up you’ll head inside for a morning routine.
-During breakfast is a great time to plan
+During breakfast is a great time to plan your day.

-Trip planning is a key to the success of OTR drivers.
+Trip planning is key to the success of OTR drivers.
 You’ll want to write down the following things:

 - Total miles